-Therefore with ISAs, because you are using an ISA, you've got a tax shelter and by having a tax shelter, it gives you compounding power.
+Therefore, because you are using an ISA, you've got a tax shelter and by having a tax shelter, it gives you compounding power.

 So if you've made a 20% gain for the year, you get to keep all the gain.
-Yes all that 20% is yours.
+Yes, all that 20% is yours.
 This means instead of getting an after tax return of 16% for the year, instead you get a 20% tax-free return.

 By sticking with ISA investing each and every year, you end up making extra percentage points.

-Okay so now we can move onto my sixth tip for successful ISA investing which is Fight for Every Percentage Point.
-This tip ties back to the incredible power of compound interest.
+OK - so now we can move on to my sixth tip for successful ISA investing which is 'Fight for Every Percentage Point'.
+This tip ties into the incredible power of compound interest.

 You've got to fight for every percentage point and one way to do this is to use a fund supermarket like Fidelity's Fund Network.
-Cofunds are another one fund supermarket and Hargreaves Lansdown also offer a fund supermarket service.
-When you use a fund supermarket to trade quality investments in the uptrends and park in cash in down trends, you keep fees and charges to a minimum.
+Cofunds is another fund supermarket and Hargreaves Lansdown also offers a fund supermarket service.

+When you use a fund supermarket to trade quality investments in the upward trends and park in cash in downwards trends, you keep fees and charges to a minimum.
 Fees can be as little as 0.25% and in some cases you can make a trade with a 0% charge.

 When you compare this way of investing versus the way that many uneducated investors use, you find that uneducated investors make the mistake of buying their investments outside a fund supermarket.
-Before you know it, you might be behind 5% or 6%.
+Before they know it, they could be behind 5% or 6%.
 To summarise, when you use a fund supermarket, you keep costs really low.

-I first invested in ISAs in 1997 and back then I had no idea how ISA worked.
+I first invested in ISAs in 1997 and back then I had no idea how they worked.
 I bought my first ISA using a financial adviser and that was a big mistake.